CJFariss/Programming-and-Simulation-Methods-for-Computational-Social-Science/README.md

 Introduction to the R programming environment.
 We will review the various data and programming structures that are available for use in R. We will pay particular attention to vectorization and parallelization.
 Though we will begin with very small programs for learning, we also need to remember that the massive scale datasets that are increasingly available need optimized programs designed to manage and analyze these massive scale data structures.

 ## Day 3: Simulation Based Programming and Inference
+We will develop and implement simulations in R to accomplish two learning goals.
+For the first learning goal, we will develop simulations in R to help us practice all of the programming and data structures that are available in R. For the second learning goal,

 ## Day 4: Simulation Based Programming for Model Comparison and Selection